KlajdiGashi/searchtoolproject-ir/README.md

 - View the index of words in the file
 - Search for specific words
 - Add new words to the file
-- Automatic refresh of the index after adding a word

 ## Requirements
 - Python 3.x